celestiaorg/celestia-app/docs/architecture/adr-019-inflation-rate.md

 )
 ```

-The `NextInflationRate` function calculated the `year` based on the current block height that comes from the `sdk.Context` and the number of `BlocksPerYear` that comes from the params.
+The `NextInflationRate` function calculates the `year` based on the current block height that comes from the `sdk.Context` and the number of `BlocksPerYear` that comes from the params.
 Then it computes the inflation rate according to the determined fixed rate per year.

 ```go